The Muscles of the Back

-The quadratus lumborum muscles (blue, in the image above) are found in the lower back (also called the lumbar area).
+The quadratus lumborum muscles (orange, in the image above) are found in the lower back (also called the lumbar area).
 They help to bend the back to one side or the other.

 The Muscles that Move the Upper Legs (Thigh)

 There are many muscles that move the large bone of the thigh.
 These include:

 The psoas major and iliacus muscles make up the iliopsoas.
 These go from the lumbar spine to each of the thigh bones (also called femurs).
 In addition to moving the thigh, these muscles help bend the back.